-6 Facts About Workers Compensation — Do You Need an Attorney?
+6 Workers Compensation Facts You Need to Know

 You have pain that started while on the job.
-You’re certain — or at least strongly suspect — that you might be eligible for workers compensation.
+You’re certain — or at least strongly suspect — that you might be eligible for a workers compensation claim.
 You mention it to a friend, and suddenly, you’re being regaled with all kinds of “me too” or “a friend of mine” stories and advice.
-While well intentioned, keep in mind that you may be hearing more myth than facts.
+While well intentioned, keep in mind that you may be hearing more myth than workers compensation facts.

 - Work-related injuries don’t always occur at the work site.
 A trip and fall on a construction site, a repetitive stress injury at an office workstation, or an accident on a factory floor are locations most people think of when it comes to workers compensation claims.
 However, a significant number of injuries occur in car crashes as employees travel for their jobs.